chrisandoryan/Plainmaker/README.md

 ## Features

-- Provides a fully-customizable and implementable Interface class, named `IEncryptorDecryptor` for creating your own Burpsuite Plugin/Extension.
+- Fully-customizable and implementable Interface class for creating your own Burpsuite Extension.
-- `IEncryptorDecryptor` interface allows you to implement your custom encryption/decryption script and integrate them directly into Burpsuite requests and responses.
+- Implement your custom encryption/decryption code and integrate them directly into Burpsuite requests and responses.
 - Total control over the encryption/decryption flow and choice of algorithms (e.g. AES, RSA, DES, etc.).
-- Written in Python/Jython 2.7.3 and easily integrated into your Burpsuite workflow.
+- Written in Python/Jython 2.7.3.

 ## What It Does
 In hindsight, this is similar to what AESKiller is doing: